 General circulation is improved by reflexology which in turn will stimulate the transport of important nutrients through the lymphatic system, vital to your immune function (your body’s defense against infection and disease).

-For reducing the effects of stress (deep relaxation)
+Reducing the effects of stress and enhancing relaxation

 Touch is essential for human beings.
-A good reflexologist is attuned to the client’s specific needs regarding pressure and techniques to maximize relaxation.
-With relaxation, there is a decrease in muscle tension, mental activity, restlessness and anxiety.
-Sometimes, in a confused emotional state, reflexology will help emotions ‘surface’ and the client feels more in touch with what is happening.
-Hormones released by the brain during reflexology can ‘take the edge off’ and provide a feeling of well-being.
-For difficult emotions, therapy from a qualified professional may be helpful.
-Reflexology is particularly effective during/after extreme or prolonged emotional stress including grief, depression, anger and anxiety, especially when accompanied by psychotherapy or spiritual counseling.
+A good reflexologist is attuned to your specific needs regarding pressure and techniques to maximize relaxation.
+With relaxation, you experience a decrease in muscle tension, mental activity, restlessness and anxiety.
+For difficult, and stuck emotions, therapy from a qualified professional may be helpful.
+Reflexology is particularly effective during/after extreme or prolonged emotional stress and trauma including grief, depression, anger and anxiety, especially when accompanied by psychotherapy or spiritual counseling.

-The nerve endings (synapses) of the feet are interconnected with other nerves throughout the body.
+The nerve endings (synapses) of your feet are interconnected with other nerves throughout the body.
 If there is an imbalance someplace in the body, it interrupts the bio-electrical energy to other areas causing congestion and eventually disease.
-Restoring the affected areas brings relief throughout the system.
+Restoring the affected areas brings relief throughout the nervous system.

 Note: A reflexologist cannot diagnose or prescribe.
 Reflexology complements medical care and is not a replacement for it.
 You should seek medical help if you have an urgent or acute problem.